AI Transparency & EU AI Act Compliance

 Capabilities:

-- Advanced natural language understanding
+- Advanced natural language understanding and reasoning

-- Function calling for knowledge retrieval
+- Function calling for on-demand knowledge retrieval

-- Large context windows (128k tokens for GPT-4 models)
+- Large context windows

 - Multilingual support